halfdannielsen123/hotstone/TestList.md

 * When Findus plays UNO and DOS in round 0, and in round 2 tries to attack his own UNO with DOS, ATTACK_NOT_ALLOWED_ON_OWN_MINION is returned.

 Power:
+* [OK] When Findus plays his power in turn 0, status OK is returned and his mana drops 2.
 * When Findus plays his power in turn 0, and then tries to play it again, POWER_USE_NOT_ALLOWED_TWICE_PR_ROUND is returned

 End of game: